Chipotle roasted chickpeas and butternut squash salad over a bed of massaged kale and topped with a handful of pumpkin seeds. Enjoy warm or cold

 If you don’t really consider yourself to be a squash person then you’re in good company.
 Beyond carving pumpkins and roasting their contents I’ve never been too bothered myself.
 I didn’t dislike squash so much as I just didn’t care about them which meant that I used to always pass them up at the grocery store.
 Determined to come up with a recipe for squash that I really loved I finally landed on this recipe.
 I’m happy to report that this butternut squash salad did the trick for me.

 If you’ve never worked with butternut squash before, peeling and chopping can be tricky, so here’s a quick technique video that might make it easier for you.
-Once you get everything peeled and diced it’s just a matter of mixing the squash and chickpeas in your spicy chipotle sauce and roasting them in the oven for about 35-40 minutes until tender.
+Once you get everything diced it’s just a matter of mixing the squash and chickpeas in your spicy chipotle sauce and roasting them in the oven for about 35-40 minutes until tender.

 This salad is great warm, but I’ve been enjoying it also as cold leftovers these past few days.
 Being that kale leaves have a lot more to them than most other salad greens this keeps well without going sad and soggy.
 With that in mind I might even consider making this ahead of time and serving it at Thanksgiving dinner this year. <–By the way, how is it possible that I’m already thinking about Thanksgiving this year?
 It feels like it was last month!